toccifrancesco/cli-stopwatch/README.md

 - You can use the key "P" to print a partial split (timestamp) of the elapsed time in the terminal.
 - You can always use ctrl+c to print the elapsed time and immediately exit.

+*Note:* There are also a couple of customization settings such as color, that you can explore in the first lines of the source code.

 ---

 ## 📷️Screeshots of the running stopwatch